 In the overview section at the beginning of this document, we set out the skill set that learners have to master in order to undertake the Extended Project to an acceptable standard.
-In addition, learners will expand their technical knowledge of the financial services industry as the research they undertake on their chosen project will complement their understanding of the financial services industry gathered from studying the first unit - Introduction to Investment.
+In addition, learners will expand their technical knowledge of the financial services industry as the research they undertake on their chosen project will complement their understanding of the financial services industry gathered from studying the first unit - Financial Products, Markets & Services.